Ketsman42/GoonClansEngine/README.md

 1. Download `GoonClansEngine.jar`.
 2. Move it to your server’s `plugins/` folder.
 3. Restart the server.
 4. Done!
-Use `/clan help` to see available commands.
+Use `/clans help (color)` to see available commands and formatting.

 ## 💡 **Compatibility**
 - Supports **Minecraft 1.16+** (Spigot/Paper).